As coronavirus cases explode in Iran, U.S. sanctions hinder its access to drugs and medical equipment

 “Some suppliers are afraid and not willing to work with us anymore,” she said.
 “The sanctions have reduced Iran’s capacity to control the outbreak.”

-According to the World Health Organization, the toll from the novel coronavirus in Iran is likely five times higher than official figures show.
-Earlier this month, The Washington Post obtained reporting data from a network of hospitals in Tehran, including Masih Daneshvari, that suggested the epidemic was far more widespread than the government had acknowledged.
+According to the World Health Organization, the toll from the novel coronavirus in Iran is probably five times as high as official figures show.
+Earlier this month, The Washington Post obtained reporting data from a group of hospitals in Tehran, including Masih Daneshvari, that suggested the epidemic was far more widespread than the government had acknowledged.

-Iranian leaders have come under fire for what critics say was a botched response to the outbreak, including initially refusing to quarantine affected areas or close religious shrines, measures that likely allowed the deadly pathogen to spread.
+Iranian leaders have come under fire for what critics say was a botched response to the outbreak, including initially refusing to quarantine affected areas or close religious shrines, measures that probably allowed the deadly pathogen to spread.

 On Thursday, the Interior Ministry announced new restrictions on travel between provinces and ordered all nonessential shops to close.